MaticBabnik/worse-apple/readme.md

 [Download from archive.org](https://archive.org/details/ElectronicWorkbenchEwb5.12)

-On modern versions of Windows make sure to set it to compatibility mode (Windows XP or 95 should work) EWB also works quite well in VirtualBox an WINE.
+On modern versions of Windows make sure to set it to compatibility mode (Windows XP or 95 should work) EWB also works quite well in VirtualBox and WINE.